 Painters Tape – This is an optional product used to help when your medium is slightly hanging over the edge of the sticky part of your mat.

-While these tools are geared towards the machines this lesson is featured with, they are really needed for any cutting type of machine.
+While these tools are geared towards the machines they go with, most tools can be used for different machines.
 You can use those that come with your machine or purchase other types to find what is best for you.

 Where mats and blades are concerned, shop around, while I usually find the best prices on Amazon, I have found good prices on eBay and other shops as well.
 Walmart also carries the Silhouette mats.
 I am not sure about Brother at Walmart.

 With the Brother machine, you can not use the Silhouette or any other brand of mats in the machine.
-However, with the Silhouette, you can use other brands of mats in the Cameo, so let’s say you find the Cricut mat on sale for better than the Silhouette, you can use those mats in your Silhouette, although, wait until your warranty is up before you change your brand of mat.
+However, with the Silhouette, you can use other brands of mats in the Cameo, so let’s say you find the Cricut mat on sale for better than the Silhouette, you can use those mats in your Silhouette, although, wait until your warranty is up before you change your brand of the mat.
 It’s my understanding that the various companies will void your warranty if you’re not using their products to cut or print with. — Added May 2017 Using other mats on your cameo can create calibration problems, and it is very difficult to re-calibrate the machine.
 Please stay with the silhouette mat instead of any other mat brands especially Cricuts mat.